widged/gb-elm-language/en/program-flow/03-control statements.md

 pattern -> expression
 ```

-If statements must have an else, and the branches must be the same type.
+If statements must have an else, and the branches must be of the same type.

 ```elm
 if powerLevel > 9000 then